DTJF/cmakefbc/_A_FileFold.md

 \Item{BAS_SRC} A keyword followed by a list (on or more strings) containing filenames (\FB source files) to be used as dependencies
   - for the doc targets and
-  - for the custom command that generates the file fb-doc.lfn (unless `NO_WWW` flag is set).
+  - for the custom command that generates the file fbdoc.lfn (unless `NO_WWW` flag is set).

 \Item{DEPENDS} A keyword followed by a list (on or more strings) containing file names the build process depend on.
 List your input